 - using tissue transplanted from another part of your body (such as your back, belly, or thighs)

-Saline implants are the most common implant used.
 A saline implant has a silicone shell that is filled with saline.
-Silicone gel implants are filled with liquid or firm silicone gel.
+Silicone gel implants are filled with firm silicone gel.
 They tend to feel softer than saline implants and some women think the texture is more like natural breast tissue.

 Doctors estimate that ALCL is diagnosed in one of every 500,000 women, making it extraordinarily uncommon.
 ALCL can develop in other places in the body besides the breast.
 A diagnosis of ALCL in the breast is extraordinarily rare: among 100 million women, experts estimate that only three cases would be diagnosed in a year.